Eugenie Bouchard: 2013: Breakthrough

-At Wimbledon, Bouchard beat qualifier Galina Voskoboeva in her opening match in three tough sets.
+At Wimbledon, Bouchard beat qualifier Galina Voskoboeva in her opening match in three sets.
 In the second round, she had one of the biggest wins of her career when she beat world No. 12 and former No. 1, Ana Ivanovic, on Centre Court in straight sets.
 But she was eliminated in the third round by Carla Suárez Navarro.
-At the beginning of August, Bouchard reached the doubles final at the tournament in Washington D.C. which was the first WTA final of her career.
+At the beginning of August, Bouchard reached the doubles final at the tournament in Washington, D.C. which was the first WTA final of her career.
 She was defeated, with partner Taylor Townsend, by Shuko Aoyama and Vera Dushevina in the final.
 The next week, she made it to the second round for the second straight year at the Rogers Cup and was ultimately defeated by defending champion, Petra Kvitová.
-At the last WTA Premier 5 before the US Open, Bouchard reached the second round of the Western & Southern Open as a qualifier, but lost in three sets to world No. 1, Serena Williams.
+At the last Premier-5-event before the US Open, Bouchard reached the second round of the 2013 Western & Southern Open as a qualifier, but lost in three sets to world No. 1, Serena Williams.
 At the US Open, she was stopped by world No. 9, Angelique Kerber, in the second round.
 Bouchard made it to the second WTA semifinal of her career at the Challenge Bell in mid-September, but was eliminated by Lucie Šafářová.

 At the Premier 5 Pan Pacific Open, Bouchard had a remarkable run.
-She defeated Monica Puig in the first round and the No. 9 seed, Sloane Stephens, in three tight sets in the second.
+She defeated Monica Puig in the first round and the No. 9 seed, Sloane Stephens, in three sets in the second.
 In the third round, she beat the former world No. 1 and sixth seed, Jelena Janković, her second win over a member of the top 10, in straight sets to reach her first WTA Premier-5 quarterfinal and fourth WTA quarterfinal of her career.
 She was defeated by Venus Williams in the next round in over three hours of play.
 The next week, Bouchard lost to Sloane Stephens in the second round of the WTA Premier Mandatory China Open.
 At Osaka, she made it to the first WTA singles final of her career and became the first Canadian to reach a WTA singles final since Rebecca Marino in 2011 in Memphis.
 She ultimately lost to Sam Stosur in the final.
 At the Luxembourg Open, the last tournament of her season, Bouchard was defeated by Andrea Petkovic in the first round.
 Bouchard was named the Newcomer of the Year after her breakthrough season, the first Canadian since Carling Bassett-Seguso in 1983 to win the WTA award.

 Bouchard finished the season ranked No. 32 in the world.
 During the 2013 off-season she appeared on CTV Montreal as a guest weather anchor.